-Winter Sale!!
-Flat 10% Off on Prepaid Orders, Apply Coupon WINTER10 in your Cart to get Instant 10% Discount.
-Last Few Hours!
+Flat 10% Off on Prepaid Orders, Apply Coupon GET10 to get Instant 10% Discount

 The ESPLORA Joystick Photosensitive Sensor Board is a microcontroller board compatible & derived from the Leonardo.
 The ESPLORA Joystick Photosensitive Sensor Board differs from all preceding boards in that it provides a number of built-in; ready-to-use set of onboard sensors for interaction.